The Farrell-Jones Conjecture for mapping class groups: Preliminaries on mapping class groups

 The cotangent space of $\calt$ at $X\in\calt$ is the space of (holomorphic) quadratic differentials on $X$, each of which is defined in charts as $q(z)=f(z)dz^2$ with $f$ holomorphic, possibly with simple poles at the punctures.
 See e.g. \cite{it} for basic facts about quadratic differentials.

 A nonzero quadratic differential $q$ on $X\in\calt$ determines two measured foliations, horizontal $q^H$ and vertical $q^V$.
 Away from the singularities, i.e. points where $q$ has a zero or a pole, there are charts where $q=dz^2$, and then the vertical foliation is defined by the vertical lines and with transverse measure $|dx|$, and similarly for the horizontal foliation.
+When $s$ is a curve, we will say its {\it horizontal length} is $i(s,q^V)$, the measure assigned to $s$ by the {\it vertical} foliation, and we similarly define the vertical length of $s$.
 The quadratic differential $q$ also determines a Euclidean metric on $\Sigma$ with cone type singularities: on a chart where $q=dz^2$ the metric is Euclidean.
+We will denote this metric by $l_q$.

 The norm of $q$ is $||q||=\int_X |q|$, i.e. it equals the area of $X$ with respect to the Euclidean metric.
 We denote by $QD(X)$ the vector space of all quadratic differentials on $X$ and by $QD^1(X)$ the subset of unit norm quadratic differentials.
+The following fact can be proved using the compactness of the unit area quadratic differentials on $X$.